HanyuXiao-Shane/HanyuXiao-Shane/README.md

 <img align="right" width="120" src="https://cdn.jsdelivr.net/gh/sun0225SUN/sun0225SUN/assets/images/technologist.png" />

-<p>Welcome to my page! </br> My name is Hanyu, but you may find it more convenient to call me Shane.
-I am currently pursuing a Master's degree in Statistics at the University of Massachusetts
+<p>Welcome to my page! </br> My name is Hanyu, also Shane.
+I am currently pursuing a Master's degree in Statistics at University of Massachusetts
   Amherst.
 As I near the completion of my graduate studies, I have begun to actively prepare for my next academic challenge: applying for a Ph.D. program in my field.
 My goal is to continue to deepen my understanding and contribute to the field of statistics through advanced research.
 </p>